mem3nto0/ModiDeC-RNA-modification-classifier/data_curation_tutorial/tutorial_data_creation.md

 ### Important Steps for running the GUI

-The raw signal has to be basecalled using Dorado basecaller. the --emit-move flag has to be used during basecalling for further resquiggle process.
+data has to be basecalled using Dorado and aligned using samtools:

+  1) Basecall your data using Dorado with the --emit-move.
+It is necessary for resquiggleling process.
-Additionally, the basecalled signal has to be aligned using "samtools" to generate a .bam file.
+  2) aligned using "samtools" to generate a .bam file

 ### Select Input files and save directory (Section 1)